 What resources do you recommend for a deep dive?

 - CAST’s one hour webinar, Cultural Variability, provides an introduction to cultural variability vs. cultural diversity and how those two important concepts impact teaching and learning.
 This is led by Loui Lord Nelson and Joni Degner.
-Also, you can access the presentation slides here.
+There is also now a Part 2 for this Webinar.